-In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
+In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements .
 SFAS 157 defines fair value, establishes a framework for measuring fair value in GAAP and expands disclosures about fair value measurements.
-In February 2008, the FASB amended SFAS 157 by issuing FSP FAS No. 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13, and FAS No. 157-2, Effective Date of FASB Statement No. 157.
+In February 2008, the FASB amended SFAS 157 by issuing FSP FAS No. 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13, a nd FAS No. 157-2, Effective Date of FASB Statement No. 157 .
 In October 2008, the FASB amended SFAS 157 by issuing FSP FAS No. 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active.
 FSP FAS 157-1 amends SFAS 157 to exclude SFAS 13, Accounting for Leases, and certain other lease-related accounting pronouncements.
 FSP FAS 157-2 delays the effective date of SFAS 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), to fiscal years beginning after November 15, 2008.
 FSP FAS 157-3 clarifies the application of SFAS 157 in a market that is not active and provides an example to illustrate key considerations in determining the fair value of a financial asset when the market for that financial asset is not active.
 We adopted certain provisions of SFAS 157 effective December 30, 2007 (see Note 6, Fair Value of Financial Instruments, to the Consolidated Financial Statements for additional information).
 Based on our current operations, we do not expect that the adoption of the provisions deferred by FSP FAS 157-2 will have a material impact on our financial position or results of operations.
+FSP FAS 157-3 was effective upon issuance, including prior periods for which financial statements have not been issued.
+The adoption of FSP FAS 157-3 did not have a material impact on our financial position or results of operations.